Skip to main content

 Scope and Contents

-The correspondence in this collection dates from 1862 to 1865 and contains 106 letters between Samuel Bowdlear and Austin Wellington – 27 from Wellington and 79 from Bowdlear.
-Samuel Bowdlear’s correspondence documents life in Boston, Massachusetts during the Civil War, such as local sentiment in Boston regarding both national events and local news.
-The correspondence also provides a picture of the geography of the city during that time, as the letters describe the locations of businesses, meeting halls, fires, and locations of parades and processions.
-Bowdlear also kept Wellington updated on troop movements, battles, local elections, and draft riots in Boston.
+Samuel G. Bowdlear’s letters document life in Boston, Massachusetts during the Civil War, including local sentiment in Boston regarding national events and local news.
+His letters also describe the locations of businesses, meeting halls, fires, parades, and processions as well as updates on troop movements, battles, local elections, and draft riots in Boston.

 Dates